-Using her passion and gift for teaching children, Sofi Smith has taken Pastor Stephen's Armstrong's popular Romans study and modified the lessons so as to better teach children.
-She has succesffully taught this programme to the chidlren in her own church, and after much audience requests we are now able to share with you.
+Using her passion and gift for teaching children, Sofi Smith has taken Pastor Stephen Armstrong's popular Romans study and modified the lessons so as to better teach children.
+She has succesfully taught this programme to the children in her own church, and we are now able to share with you.

 The book of Romans can be accessible for those aged 5-13, following along with the verse-by verse method.